Services

 Sometimes grandparents or other relatives care for children whose own parents are unable to care for them.
 This is referred to as “kinship” care.
 Kinship care is typically a private arrangement between the parents and the relative caregivers.
 In other cases, relative caregivers may be granted guardianship without child welfare agency involvement; while in other situations, the local child welfare agency is involved.

-Omni Visions can help you navigate the ins and outs of kinship care to help work effectively with the child welfare system in your state.
+Omni Family of Services can help you navigate the ins and outs of kinship care to help work effectively with the child welfare system in your state.
 We’ll also link you to resources and provide more detailed information based on your individual situation.
-Relatives are an important part of the foster care community and we’re here to empower and support you.
+Relatives are an important part of the foster care community, and we’re here to empower and support you.

 Different Types of Kinship Care